yenbinl/neptune/README.md

 This project is based on Google App Engine.
-We use Google backend to pull in stock price update and provide a web/mobile UI for displaying result.
+1. We use Google backend to pull in stock price update.
+2. We also provide a web/mobile UI for displaying result.